Skip Navigation LinksHome > Financial Aid > Financial Aid Information > Scholarships, Grants, Fellowships, Internships and Loans Explored

 Scholarships, Grants, Fellowships, Internships and Loans Explored

-In the world of financial aid, there are many different forms of assistance available to students and each serves a slightly different purpose.
-Many students assume that words like scholarship, grant, fellowship, internship, and student loan are interchangeable.
-They are not, however, and the consequences of misunderstanding which form of financial aid you are looking for or receiving can be far-reaching.
+In the world of financial aid, there are many different types of assistance and each serves a different purpose.
+Scholarships, grants, fellowships, internships, and student loans are not interchangeable.
 For each variety of assistance, there are different tax stipulations, service requirements and repayment expectations attached.
-Students on the hunt for financial aid should know what they are looking for, what they have found, what the award requires and how it will help them achieve their college goals.
+When you are looking for financial aid know how to read what you’ve found, what the award requires and how it helps you achieve your college goals.

 Scholarships

-Most scholarships are financial awards given to eligible students with no strings attached.
-Typically, if you win a standard scholarship, unless it is renewable, your interaction with the donor ends the day you receive your check.
-According to the IRS, if you are not pursuing a degree, the entire scholarship is taxable.
-For those students using the scholarship for college, any portion used for tuition, fees, books, and supplies is not taxable.
-Any funds remaining after your expenses are paid for, however, are subject to tax.
-There is not typically a service requirement or other stipulation attached to the scholarship upon receipt of the award; however, you should check to be certain.
-Scholarships are offered in many varieties—sweepstakes, essays, competitions—for traditional and non-traditional students alike.
-Occasionally scholarships require that you do a specified amount of community service after receiving the award.
+Scholarships are financial awards given to eligible students with no strings attached.
+If you win a standard scholarship your interaction with the scholarship provider ends when you get the check, unless the award is renewable.
+According to the IRS, if you are not in school for a degree, the scholarship is taxable.
+Scholarships used for tuition, fees, books, and supplies are not taxable.
+Any funds remaining after you’ve paid off your expenses are taxable.
+There should not be a service requirement or other stipulation attached to a scholarship, but always double check.
+Some scholarships require community service after receiving the award.
+Scholarships are offered in varieties such as sweepstakes, essays, or competitions for both traditional and non-traditional students.

 Grants

 Like scholarships, grants are cash awards that do not need to be repaid.
-There are federal grants, state grants, and grants issued by private businesses and organizations.
-Grants are frequently awarded to graduate students in exchange for research work, but one of the best-known student grants, the federal Pell Grant, is awarded to undergraduate students.
-Grant providers will stipulate whether their grant should be used toward tuition, research costs or additional expenses.
+There are federal grants, state grants, and private grants.
+Grants are often awarded to graduate students for research.
+The best-known undergraduate student grant is the federal Pell Grant.
+Grant decide if the money is used toward tuition, research costs or other expenses.

 Fellowships